-On the days you want to mix it up, spend a morning downtown shopping or visiting museums, then spend an afternoon studying while stretched out in the University Commons.
+On the days you want to mix it up, spend a morning downtown shopping or visiting museums, then spend the afternoon studying while stretched out on the University Commons.
 Northeastern offers students the best of both worlds—access to all Chicago has to offer and a retreat from its hustle and bustle.

-International students are allowed to work on campus part time for up to 20 hours per week under the provisions of the F-1 visa.
-Graduate assistance is offered through the College of Graduate Studies and Research.
+International students are allowed to work on campus part-time for up to 20 hours per week under the provisions of the F-1 visa.
+Graduate student assistance is offered through the College of Graduate Studies and Research.
 Some programs offer curricular practical training for international students for part-time work.
 Optional Practical Training (OPT) is available after your degree is completed.

 Your next step

 At Northeastern, you’ll make friends from all walks of life, but your experience isn’t limited to your time on campus.
 Take advantage of the University’s connections to explore all of Chicago’s cultural and professional opportunities.